lammps/lammps/doc/src/Modify_requirements.rst

 In most cases, it is preferred that example scripts (simple, small, fast to complete on 1 CPU) are included that demonstrate the use of new or extended functionality.
-These are typically under the examples or examples/PACKAGES directory are are further described on the :doc:`examples page <Examples>`.
+These are typically under the examples or examples/PACKAGES directory are further described on the :doc:`examples page <Examples>`.
 Guidelines for input scripts include:

 - commands that generate output should be commented out (except when the output is the sole purpose or the feature, e.g. for a new compute)